A Job is Not a Career

 drop the lowest growth careers from your pick list.

-• Finally Pick the career that offends you the least and pays the most
+• Finally, Pick the career that offends you the least and pays the most

 Look at the job descriptions for the careers at the top of your list.
 Imagine yourself having the skills and doing that job.
 Also imagine the lifestyle that goes with it.
 If you think you can handle it, pick that career and start getting the skills.

-• How to Start Your Education
+How to Start Your Education

 • Where is the education offered.

-When at all possible, get your education in this order of preference:
+When at all possible get your education in this order of preference:

-4. Lastly, get your skills at a University
+3. Get your skills at a University

-You won’t always have a choice.
-A career as a Technical writer ($60,500/year) will not feature an employer paying you to learn the skills, although an Electrician ( $61,965/year ) can join a union as an apprentice, and be paid to learn the skills.
+A career as a Technical writer ($60,500/year) will not often have an employer paying you to learn the skills, but an Electrician ( $61,965/year ) can join a union as an apprentice, and get paid to learn the skills.

 • How can you pay for it